imdrr30/AutoWhats/README.md

 # AutoWhats
 Automate WhatsApp for away messages
 ## Deploy in Heroku
-In order to work in background we need to deploy it in a server.
+In order to make it work in background we need to deploy it in a server.
 ### Getting Started
 - Get Heroku Free Dyno Account
 - Install Heroku-CLI in your Machine